lukemorton/republic/GETTING_STARTED.md

 ## Create your project

 You can generate a new project Next.js with one command.
-Make sure you have the latest version of [NPM installed](https://docs.npmjs.com/getting-started/installing-node#updating-npm).
+Make sure you have the latest version of [NPM installed](https://docs.npmjs.com/getting-started/installing-node#updating-npm) as npx was introduced in `v5.2`.

 ```
+npm i -g npm
 npx create-next-app my-new-app
 cd my-new-app
 ```